pezy/prescription/README.md

 prescription
 ============

-a simple prescription software for local hosiptal
+A simple prescription software for local hosiptal (Qt)